NHS Governance Explained

 Board Assurance Framework

-• Board — It's reviewed by the Trust Board (the most senior decision-makers)
+• Board, reviewed by the Trust Board (the most senior decision-makers)

-• Assurance — It provides assurance that risks are being managed
+• Assurance, providing confidence that risks are being managed

-• Framework — It's a structured system for tracking and controlling risks
+• Framework, a structured system for tracking and controlling risks

 What's Included in a BAF?